-To modify the appearance of an index, right-click anywhere in the index and choose Edit Index in the context menu.
+To modify the appearance of an index, right-click anywhere in the index and choose Edit Alphabetic Index in the context menu.
 Alternatively, open the Navigator in the Sidebar, click the expansion symbol (+ sign or triangle) next to Indexes, then right-click on Alphabetic Index and select Edit in the context menu.
-The Table of Contents, Index or Bibliography dialog opens and you can edit and save the index using the five tabs described in the previous section.
+The Table of Contents, Index or Bibliography dialog opens.
+Edit and save the index using the five tabs described in the previous topic.

-To update an index after adding or changing index entries, right-click in the index and select Update Index or open the Navigator, go to Indexes, right-click on Alphabetic Index and select Update in the context menu.
+To update an index after adding or changing index entries, right-click in the index and select Update Alphabetic Index.

-To delete an index, right-click in the index and select Delete Index or open the Navigator, go to Indexes, right-click on Alphabetic Index and select Delete.
+To delete an index, right-click in the index and select Delete Alphabetic Index.